Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Deployment/README.md

-# 4. Performance Test with Locust
+# 5. Deployment of Simplenode Application

 [Locust](https://locust.io/) is an open-source load testing tool for developers written in Python.
 It allows users to describe user behavior using ordinary Python code, making it easy to create HTTP requests and scripts.
 Load testing is the practice of testing a software application with the primary purpose of stressing the application's capabilities.